LyubomirT/discord-lle/README.md

 - The name and ID of the channel that the message was sent in
 - The timestamp of the message

-Also note that this data may differ between DMs and servers.
+Also, note that this data may differ between DMs and servers.
 For example, the server name and ID will not be included in the summary if the message was sent in a DM.
 (DMs don't have server information after all :P)

 ## Configuration Generator 🛠